MAES-Pyramids/NodeFarm-Course-Node/README.md

 # NodeFarm-Course-Node
-### Node-Farm is my first small project to create node server used to simulate  simple routing technique between diffrrenet pages impilementing using some common packages like:
+### Node-Farm is my first small project to create a node server used to simulate  simple routing technique used between different pages in the site.
+#### this server is implemented using some common node and npm packages like:
- - http package
+ - HTTP package
- - url package
+ - URL package
  - slugify package